-A. Whether the zoning proposal is in conformity with the policy and intent of the comprehensive plan:
+K. Whether or not the proposed use is consistent with the policies of the comprehensive plan:

-The NS (Neighborhood Shopping) Zoning District request and the proposed use are consistent with the Comprehensive Plan.
-The intent of the Commercial Redevelopment Corridor (CRC) Character Area is to "promote the redevelopment of declining commercial corridors and to improve the function and aesthetic appeal of more stable commercial corridors."
+The proposed use is consistent with the policies and strategies of the Commercial Redevelopment Corridor(CRC) character area, which encourages redevelopment and revitalization of vacant and declining commercial corridors.
 CRC commercial zoning options include: OI (Office-Institutional), OIT (Office-Institutional-Transitional), NS (Neighborhood Shopping), C-1 (Light Commercial), C-2 (General Commercial), and OD (Office-Distribution).
-The proposed rezoning would facilitate redevelopment of the subject properties and provide medical services that are consistent with the character of uses in the vicinity.
-Moreover, if approved, the rezoning proposal aligns with CRC character area guidelines including streetscape enhancements along its frontage, improved signage, and contemporary building design.
+The proposed rezoning would facilitate redevelopment of the subject properties and provide health/medical services that are consistent with the character of uses in the vicinity.
+Moreover, if approved, the rezoning proposal aligns with a number of CRC character area guidelines including streetscape enhancements along its frontage, improved signage, and contemporary building design.